eprbell/rp2/docs/user_faq.md

 ## What Is the Timestamp Format?
 Timestamp format is [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) (see [examples](https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations) of timestamps in this format).
 Note that RP2 requires full timestamps, with date, time and timezone.

+## What Accounting Methods Are Supported?
+Currently the [FIFO](https://www.investopedia.com/terms/f/fifo.asp) and [LIFO](https://www.investopedia.com/terms/l/lifo.asp) accounting methods are supported: they can be selected using the `-m` option on the command line.

 ## How to Handle Conversion of a Cryptocurrency to Another?
 Converting from one cryptocurrency to another can be captured in RP2 by splitting the original transaction into two: the first is a SELL-type transaction that describes selling the initial cryptocurrency into fiat.
 The second one is a BUY-type transaction that describes buying the final cryptocurrency using fiat.